-Everything you need to know about eating disorders treatment, including information and professional training in the help & treatment of eating disorders.
+Everything you need about eating disorders treatment, information and professional training in the help & treatment of eating disorders.
 Eating disorders, such as compulsive overeating, binge eating, anorexia, bulimia, obesity, orthorexia & failed dieting affect people in every walk of life.
 There are millions of men and women suffering from chaotic eating disorders, perhaps harbouring persistent weight problems and obsessed with food and weight who need help to beat their symptoms.

 We are a group of ordinary people with first hand experience of eating disorders, who make a difference to those people whose lives are blighted by this devastating illness.
 All services can be accessed through self-referral.
 We provide support and services for people living in Hull East Riding and Out of Area.